Bands of colour

 Brightness

 In this resource, the terms brightness and colour brightness have distinct meanings.
-The first refers to a property of light, the second to a property of colour as detailed below.
+The first refers to a property of light, and the second to a property of colour as detailed below.

 • In the first instance, brightness (as opposed to colour brightness) is used to refer to a property of light.